Limi Valley Trek

 Nevertheless, as you have to eat the food items prepared by your own crew, the cost may be minimized.
 You have no option to choose from the menu of a teahouse or hotel.

 But, the domestic flight to and back from Simikot, the cost differs from travelling via the roadway transportation.
 You can also choose Kathmandu-Nepalgunj two-way travel by using roadway transportation.
+Similarly, you have to pay for the restricted area trekking permit, which results into a little higher amount.

 Food & Accommodation Facilities